Jordan Peterson’s Self-Authoring Program: A Complete 2026 Guide for Coaches

 Do I need special training to guide clients through self-authoring?

-Can I create my own self-authoring for clients?
+Can I create my own self-authoring exercises for clients?

 Start Your Self-Authoring Journey